Creating Original Music Project concert to present award-winning works

-C.O.M.P. is a joint venture of the University of Missouri School of Music and the Sinquefield Charitable Foundation, which provides an annual gift of $60,000 to sponsor the competition.
-The program was created in 2005 to encourage K-12 students in Missouri to write original musical works and to encourage performances of those works.
+A joint venture of the University of Missouri School of Music and the Sinquefield Charitable Foundation, which provides an annual gift of $60,000 to sponsor the competition, C.O.M.P. was created in 2005 to encourage K-12 students in Missouri to write original musical works and to encourage performances of those works.

-The 2013 competition had a total of 101 students entered in seven different categories, with winners ranging in age from seven years old to 18.
-Both the composers and their schools will receive cash prizes.
-High school winners also receive a scholarship to attend Mizzou’s high school summer music composition camp.
+The winning composers in each of seven different categories and their schools receive cash prizes, and high school winners also receive a scholarship to attend Mizzou’s high school summer music composition camp.

-The 2012 Creating Original Music Project (C.O.M.P.) competition categories and winners include:
+The 2014 Creating Original Music Project (C.O.M.P.) competition categories and winners are:

 Elementary School – Songs with Words

-1) Sadie Tanner of Maplewood-Richmond Heights Elementary School, Richmond Heights, for “Snow.”
-Music teacher: John Israel
+1) Sadie Tanner of Maplewood-Richmond Heights Elementary School, Richmond Heights, for “Trees.”
+Music teacher: Kristin Tanner.
+Sponsor: John Israel.

 Elementary School – Instrumental

-2) Emily Chevalier of The Country Schoolhouse, Amazonia, for “My Heart’s Song.”
-Music teacher: Rebecca Quimby
+2) Emily Chevalier of The Country Schoolhouse, Amazonia, for “Winter’s Promise.”
+Music teacher: Rebecca Quimby.
+Sponsor: Michelle Bland.

 Middle School – Popular

-2) Samuel Luetkemeyer of Immanuel Lutheran at Honey Creek, Jefferson City, for “Dressing for Dinner.”
-Music teacher: Deb Leech
+1) Samuel Luetkemeyer of Immanuel Lutheran at Honey Creek, Jefferson City, for “The Jacks of Swing.”
+Sponsor: Debra Leech.

-3) Emma Reinagel of Oakville Middle School, Mehlville, for “Soar and Fly.”
-Music teacher: Lacey Cupp
+2) Emma Reinagel of Oakville Middle School, Mehlville, for “When You’re Awake.”
+Music teacher and sponsor: Lacey Cupp.

 Middle School – Fine Art

-2) Brandon Thibodeau of Kearney Middle School, Kearney, for “Ambiguous.”
-Music teacher: Narong Prangcharoen
+1) Brandon Thibodeau of Kearney Middle School, Kearney, for “A Collaborative Conversation.”
+Music teacher: Narong Prangcharoen.
+Sponsor: Chris Heil.

 High School – Jazz